11th November 2021

 Date of next Parish Council meeting: –

-Thursday 9th December 2021Tbe held at Follifoot Village Hall, commencing at 7.30pm
+Thursday 9th December 2021.
+To be held at Follifoot Village Hall, commencing at 7.30pm